 I still believe there’s hope.

-And if you’re thinking, that time has already passed, think again.
+And if you’re thinking that time has already passed, think again.
 God often delivers His people at the darkest point.
 Just at the point when everyone is patting down the dirt on the grave, God brings the dead thing back to life.
+He promises that He will orchestrate your story for good, brokenness and all, if you submit it to Him.

-I am in the stands cheering you on because I believe that your marriage can reflect the glory of God—if you let it.
+I’m writing this to cheer you on because I believe that your marriage can reflect the power and glory of God—if you let it.